johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 return RollModifier({})
 ```

-## AddValue and SetValue Helper Functions
+## AddValue, MultiplyValue, and SetValue Helper Functions

-Some effect functions return an operative modifier to a numerical stat, to either add some value to the stat or to set it to some value.
-This is represented using a table constructed with either the `AddValue(value)` or `SetValue(value)` system-defined helper functuions, which take in the numerical integer value to either set or add to the statistic.
+Some effect functions return an operative modifier to a numerical stat, to either add some value to the stat, multiply it by some factor, or to set it to some value.
+This is represented using a table constructed with either the `AddValue(value)`, `MultiplyValue(value)`, or  `SetValue(value)` system-defined helper functuions, which take in the numerical integer value to either set or add to the statistic.

 ### `AddValue(value)`
 Creates and returns the table to define an add operation of some value
 **Parameters:**
 - `value`: The integer value to be added to the statistic in question

+## `MultiplyValue(value)`
+Creates and returns the table to define a multiply operation of some value
+**Parameters:**
+- `value`: The float value to multiply the statistic in question with

 ### `SetValue(value)`
 Creates and returns the table to define an set operation of some value